polyaxon/polyaxon/README.md

 $ helm install --name=<RELEASE_NAME> --wait stable/polyaxon
 ```

 The command deploys Polyaxon on the Kubernetes cluster in the default configuration.

 The [configuration](#configuration) section lists the parameters that can be configured during installation.

-!!! tip
-    List all releases using `helm list`
+> **Tip**: List all releases using `helm list`

 ## Uninstalling the Chart